Guilherme010101/iModBot2/README.md

 ](https://github.com/Guilherme010101/iModBot2/tree/master/2_Activities/2-2_Arduino_IDE_Activities).

-# Editar o ArduBlock
+# Edit the ArduBlock

-Caso tenha interesse em criar um bloco deve seguir os passos neste pasta [4_Files/4-4_ArduBlock/](https://github.com/Guilherme010101/iModBot2/tree/master/4_Files/4-4_ArduBlock)
+If you are interested in creating a block, you should follow the steps in this folder [4_Files/4-4_ArduBlock/](https://github.com/Guilherme010101/iModBot2/tree/master/4_Files/4-4_ArduBlock)

 # Realidade Aumentada